 5. Prospect Segmentation – The Winning Key

-Identifying your perfect customer is like a bliss for any company, business or startup.
-After noting down the characteristics, demographics and such of your perfect prospect, the next step is to reach out to them and make a point about your solutions & why you are worth it.
+Identifying your perfect customer is like bliss for any company, business, or startup.
+After noting down the characteristics, demographics, and checking the market segmentation of your perfect prospect, the next step is to reach out to them and make a point about your solutions & why you are worth it.

 But identifying the right customer is one of the biggest obstacles a business faces and it’s among the top 5 reasons why 8 out of 10 businesses fail.